Pope says South Sudan's future depends on treatment of women

 “You will be the trees that absorb the pollution of years of violence and restore the oxygen of fraternity,” he said.

-The aim of the ecumenical visit is to encourage South Sudan’s political leaders to implement a 2018 peace accord ending a civil war that erupted after the overwhelmingly Christian country gained independence from mostly Muslim Sudan in 2011.

-The head of the U.N. mission in South Sudan, Sara Beysolow Nyanti, told Francis that women and girls were “extremely vulnerable” to sexual and gender-based violence.
-She said they were at risk for rape when they were just out doing their daily routines and chores.
+The head of the U.N. mission in South Sudan, Sara Beysolow Nyanti, told Francis that women and girls were “extremely vulnerable” to sexual and gender-based violence, with U.N. statistics estimating some four out of 10 have been victim to one or more forms of assault.
+She said women and girls were at risk for rape when they were just out doing their daily routines and chores.

 “If the women of South Sudan are given an opportunity to develop, to have space to be productive, South Sudan will be transformed,” she told Francis.

-The pope picked up her theme in his remarks, saying women are the key to South Sudan’s peaceful development, but need the right opportunities.
+The pope picked up her theme in his remarks, saying women were the key to South Sudan’s peaceful development.

 “Please, protect, respect, appreciate and honor every woman, every girl, young woman, mother and grandmother,” he said.
 “Otherwise, there will be no future.”